top of page

 I am an astrophysicist, author and science communicator.

-I work as a Research Assistant Professor (NCN team lead) at the NCBJ in Warsaw where I lead the project that involves several international institutes, mostly from Canada, USA, France and Italy.
-My main research field is focused on the formation & evolution of galaxies, from the earliest epochs after the Big Bang to the present.
-For this, I combine observational data (from large ground-based and space-based observatories) and simulations.
-Very recently, I was awarded a large individual starting grant "SONATA", funded by the NCN, for the project called "Dusty Giants" of which I am the PI.
-The grant will help me further explore how the most massive galaxies in the Universe produce and destroy their stars, dust and gas.
+I work as Assistant Professor (Principal Research Fellow) at the Astrophysics Division of NCBJ in Warsaw, where I lead a collaborative project involving several international institutes, mostly from Canada, USA, France and Italy.
+My research focuses on the formation and evolution of galaxies, from the earliest epochs after the Big Bang to the present.
+To explore these processes, I combine observational data from large ground- and space-based telescopes with simulations.
+I was awarded a prestigious grant "SONATA", funded by the NCN, for the project "Dusty Giants" for which I serve as PI.
+The project explores the formation and destruction of dust, gas and stars in galaxy evolution.

-I hold a PhD in Astrophysics and Cosmology from the University of Aix-Marseille, France.
-The main part of my doctoral work was conducted at the Laboratory of Astrophysics Marseille (LAM) where I was the OCEVU doctoral fellow working with Prof. Veronique Buat on the Herschel extragalactic surveys of dusty galaxies.
-Prior to this, I attended the University of Novi Sad in my native Serbia and Leiden University in the Netherlands.
-I was also a visiting fellow at Dunlap, Toronto, and scientist at SISSA (International School for Advanced Studies), in Trieste, Italy, where I have worked as a postdoctoral research grant holder in astrophysics.
+I hold a PhD in Astrophysics and Cosmology from Aix-Marseille University, France.
+My doctoral research was primarily conducted at the Laboratory of Astrophysics Marseille (LAM), where I was an OCEVU doctoral fellow working with Prof. Véronique Buat on Herschel extragalactic surveys of dusty galaxies.
+Before that, I studied at the University of Novi Sad in my native Serbia and at Leiden University in the Netherlands.
+After completing my doctorate, I was a visiting fellow at the Dunlap Institute in Toronto and a postdoctoral fellow at SISSA (International School for Advanced Studies), in Trieste, Italy, where I held a research grant in astrophysics.

 In parallel to academic research, I am professionally involved in the fields of writing, science journalism, and science communication.
 My columns and essays are published in various popular science magazines, most regularly in the magazine Elementi, supported by the Centre for the promotion of science.
 In addition to my scientific writing, I write poetry and short stories.
 My poetry work has appeared in several anthologies, including signalism, an international neo-avant-garde literal movement.
 As a scientist, published author and science communicator, I am dedicated to bridging the gap between science and society.
 My passion is in using astronomy for creating different tools in order to generate community-building and to improve science education within the diverse communities (e.g., in Western Balkans).